 Sustainability and responsible corporate management have moved to the centre of entrepreneurial action.
 This is caused both by customers who have become more aware of the need to consume responsibly, by employees who ask for a purpose in their work and by investors' interest in supporting sustainable businesses via their investment decisions.

 Unfortunately, sustainability is still often narrowly subsumed under the heading of "greening the economy".
 To deliver a sound business case, however, a sustainable corporate strategy needs to consider both environmental, social and governance aspects.
 At the same time, simply striving for "more" sustainability on each of these dimensions is not necessarily a good strategy for all businesses.
 Rather, a thorough assessment of the materiality of individual sustainability components is a necessary first step for both management and investors in their decision making.
 In our different research projects, we try to shed light on these issues.
-We particularly focus on the question how a sustainable strategy can be effectively and efficiently implemented through a company's processes and governance structures.
+We particularly focus on the question how a sustainable strategy can be effectively and efficiently implemented through a company's processes, risk management and governance structures.
 Examples include the integration of sustainability key performance indicators in management compensation systems or in bank loans.

 Walk the Talk: Shareholders' Soft Engagement on Annual General Meetings, 2022, with Alix Auzepy and Fabio Martin, https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4293762